TLTechbender/Movies-recommendation-app/README.md

 ## UPDATE ONE
 ### LESSONS LEARNED
 * swiper.js is not comfortable with using css to specify it's width, it prefers the breakpoints specified in the js file
+* The more I query the API the better I can account for unexpected errors and edge cases.